Privacy Policy

 Pinterest Privacy Policy Summary

-🤝 Purpose: Optimization of our service
+🤝 Purpose: Optimization of our service performance

 📓 Processed data: Data such as user behavior data, information about your device, your IP address, and search terms.

 ⚖️ Legal bases: Art.
 6 para.
 1 lit. a GDPR (Consent), Art.
 6 para.
-1 lit. f GDPR (Legitimate Interests)
+1 lit. f GDPR (Legitimate interests)

 What is Pinterest?